GAStudyGroup/GPX2/README.md

 # GPX2  (Generalized Partition Crossover 2) for solving the TSP (Travelling Salesperson Problem)

 Repository for the development and testing of the Generalized Partition Crossover 2 (GPX2) algorithm.
+GPX2 is a recombination operator to be used in the solution of the traveling salesman problem (TSP).
+The main features of gpx are:

-GPX2 is a recombination operator to be used in the solution of the traveling salesman problem (TSP), this operator is respectful, all equal edges in both parents are present in the child, and transmit edges, all edges of the child belong to some of parents, no new edges are created.
+  * respectful - all equal edges in both parents are present in the child;
+  * transmit edges - all edges of the child belong to some of parents, no new edges are created.

 In this project, two local search algorithms were used to generate the initial population of the genetic algorithm, 2-opt and Lin-Kernighan(LK).
 The GPX theory is available on the [wiki page](https://github.com/GAStudyGroup/GPX2/wiki/GPX2-steps).